GildedPleb/eslint-config-current-thing/README.md

 #### `threshold`

 `threshold` can be passed to the options object to set the popularity threshold for packages.
-Defaulting to 400,000 downloads per month.
+See [threshold](#1-additions) for default setting.

 ```js
 import currentThing from "eslint-config-current-thing";